auth0/lock/README.md

 ### new Auth0Lock(clientID, domain, options)

 Initializes a new instance of `Auth0Lock` configured with your application `clientID` and your account's `domain` at [Auth0](https://manage.auth0.com/).
-You can find this information at your [application settings](https://manage.auth0.com/#/applications).
+You can find this information in your [application settings](https://manage.auth0.com/#/applications).

 - **clientId {String}**: Your application _clientId_ in Auth0.
 - **domain {String}**: Your Auth0 _domain_.
 Usually _your-account.auth0.com_.